Employee Handbook Section 1: The Augustana Workplace

 The college encourages individuals to report as soon as practically possible, but there is no time limit on reporting.
 The college will undertake an investigation of past events, but it cannot typically impose disciplinary sanctions on an individual who is no longer a member of the Augustana community (e.g., a student who has graduated or an individual who is no longer employed by the college).

-To encourage the reporting of alleged misconduct, the college will not pursue disciplinary action against any student (including a complainant or third party witness) involved in the investigation of a violation under this policy who has violated college policy regarding alcohol or other drugs provided that such violations did not/do not place the health or well-being of any other person at risk.
-While disciplinary action will not typically be pursued, the college may pursue educational interventions for such policy violations.
+To encourage the reporting of alleged sexual or interpersonal misconduct, the college will not pursue disciplinary action against any student (including a complainant or third party witness) who reports in good faith or is involved in the investigation of an alleged violation of this policy and who has violated college policy regarding alcohol or other drugs, provided that such violations did not/do not place the health or well-being of any other person at risk.
+While disciplinary action typically will not be pursued for violations of the college’s alcohol or drug policies in such circumstances, the college may pursue educational interventions where appropriate.

 Mandated Reporting: The Illinois Abused and Neglected Child Reporting Act